 For most women, protein seems to be the most challenging macronutrient to eat each day.
 Believe it or not, simply increasing your protein consumption daily will most likely result in a loss on the scale and significant changes to body composition.
 Protein helps build and repair muscle, it helps prevent muscle loss when in a calorie deficit, it is the slowest macronutrient to digest(which helps burn more calories), and it keeps you fuller, longer.
 Chances are if you’re not keeping an eye on your protein intake you’re probably falling short.
 I don’t want eating enough of this super macronutrient to be burdensome for you.
 Let’s talk about how much protein you should be eating each day, compare some typical protein sources, and I’ll even show you an easy new recipe packed with protein.
-If that isn’t exciting enough, we also have another giveaway for you today!

 So how much protein should you be eating each day?